Esri/imagery-explorer-apps/README.md

 npm run build-landsat
 ```

-### Licensing
-- Landsat Level-2 Imagery
+### Landsat Level-2 Imagery Service Licensing
 - Source Image Products - USGS.
 USGS-authored or produced data and information are considered to be in the U.S. Public Domain and may be used without restriction.
 [Acknowledging or Crediting USGS](https://www.usgs.gov/information-policies-and-instructions/acknowledging-or-crediting-usgs)
 - Image Service - Esri.
 This work is licensed under the Esri Master License Agreement.
 [View Summary](https://downloads2.esri.com/arcgisonline/docs/tou_summary.pdf) | [View Terms of Use](https://www.esri.com/en-us/legal/terms/full-master-agreement)

+## Issues
+Find a bug or want to request a new feature?
+Please let us know by submitting an issue.

 ## Resources
 - [Landsat Level-2 archive available in Living Atlas](https://www.esri.com/arcgis-blog/products/arcgis-living-atlas/imagery/landsat-level-2-science-products-and-landsat-explorer/)